Geonhee-LEE/mpc_ros/readme.md

 ## Abstract
-I Strongly refered to the HyphaROS MPC MiniCar(https://hypharosworkshop.wordpress.com/)(Thanks for great source).
+I Strongly refered to the HyphaROS MPC MiniCar(https://hypharosworkshop.wordpress.com/) (Thanks for great source).
 I just changed the mobile robot model from bycycle to the unicycle which means differential drive wheeled mobile robot for implementing service mobile robot.